WotLK Classic Demonology Warlock Guide

 simply for that.
 You can pop this with your Trinkets and all your other cooldowns.

-You also get the infamous Nitro Boosts, which are put ON your current Boots.
+Engineering also gives you access to the infamous Nitro Boosts, which are put onto your current boots.

 It is not a separate pair of boots like it was in Classic and TBC.
 They not only